Wohma/freshrss-wallabag-sync-python/README.md

 ## Limitations
 - This script is designed to be a super lightweight, low complexity solution.
 It is under 300 lines of code, so easily understandable and modifiable by anyone with intermediate Python knowledge.
 - Synced articles (their IDs) are stored in a simple JSON file.
 This is not infinitely scalable, but will be good enough for the first few thousands of articles you sync.
+- Since the already-synced cache is local, it is recommended to run this script only on one machine.
+Multiple instances may cause issues - I have frankly not tested these scenarios.

 ## Notes
 - Wallabag seems to have duplicate protection - if you wipe your synced_articles.json and re-run the sync, the script will attempt to add them to Wallabag again, but no duplicate entries will be created in Wallabag.
 The existing entries also retain their status.